 2. Using folders

 Using email folders divides opinion.
 Some experts say it’s actually less helpful and productive whereas others claim it promotes clarity.
-The answer is to limit the amount of folders you create and make them very specific.
+The answer is to limit the number of folders you create and make them very specific.
 Maybe create one for urgent emails, one for those needing a reply but not immediately and an ‘Unsubscribe’ folder.

 In your ‘Unsubscribe’ folder drop any emails that you would normally automatically ignore or delete; deleting emails is also a distraction so let’s get rid of as many as possible for good.
 Once you’ve added a few days worth, go into the folder and individually unsubscribe from the mailing lists.
 Once you’ve done this, go back to your main inbox and search for these companies and delete all previous emails still floating around.
 You may find yourself mass deleting thousands of unwanted emails.